 - For admission into Part I in Kindergarten, applicants also must hold a qualification in the Primary division

-- Part I or evidence of a Schedule A subject associated with the Intermediate or Senior division which the College considers equivalent
+- Part I or evidence of a Schedule A subject associated with the Intermediate or Senior division which the Ontario College of Teachers considers equivalent

 - One year of successful teaching experience, certified by a supervisory officer (Certification of Teaching Experience Form, AQ Part II & III)